 Know the character.
 Read the entire script beforehand to pick-up as many clues as possible.
 We know about a character by the following:

-- What he/she says about himself/herself
+- What they say about themselves

-- What other characters say about him/her
+- What other characters say about them

 Yelling isn’t the only way to show hatred or anger.
 Sometimes being quiet as you make your point is a powerful display of emotion.
 Playing opposites is a much more interesting choice than the obvious.